Toni Choueiri: Career

 During the COVID-19 pandemic in North America, Choueiri completed shifts with the COVID-19 service team, treating oncology patients who have either been diagnosed COVID-19 positive, or who are suspected of being COVID-19 positive.
 In an effort to combat COVID, he co-lead a multinational study to identify risk factors unique to cancer patients.
 He also continued his research into kidney cancer and developed, with Matthew Freedman, one of the first liquid biopsy methods which could detect early stages of kidney cancers with high accuracy.
 The test was nearly 100 per cent accurate when used with blood samples to distinguish patients with kidney cancer from those without.
-Similarly, Choueiri also collaborated with William Kaelin Jr. in translational and clinical research, including recently around HIF2 inhibitors in clear-cell renal cancer, where he reported on activity and safety of MK-6482 in highly-refractory RCC patients.
+Similarly, Choueiri also collaborated with William Kaelin Jr. in translational and clinical research, including recently around HIF2 inhibitors in clear-cell renal cancer, where he reported on activity and safety of MK-6482 in highly refractory RCC patients.
 He also led the cabozantinib+nivolumab phase 3 study (Checkmate 9ER) that showed this regimen to be superior to sunitinib, which led to its FDA approval in January 2021.
 He also co-led with Robert Motzer the development of the combination of Lenvatinib+pembrolizumab which was FDA approved in August 2021.
-Later that year, Choueiri presented during the plenary session of the ASCO meeting the results of Checkmate-564 trial that showed for the first time that immunotherapy can be efficacious in the adjuvant setting in high-risk renal cancer, culminating in the FDA approval of pembrolizumab in RCC after surgery.
-As a result of his research, Choueiri was inducted in the 2021 Giants of Cancer Care class.
+Later that year, Choueiri presented during the plenary session of the ASCO meeting the results of KEYNOTE-564 trial that showed for the first time that immunotherapy can be efficacious in the adjuvant setting in high-risk renal cancer, culminating in the FDA approval of pembrolizumab in RCC after surgery.
+As a result of his research, Choueiri was inducted in the 2021 Giants of Cancer Care class and received the King Hussein Cancer Research Lifetime Achievement Award- International Track.

+In 2024, Choueiri and Dana-Farber scientist Catherine J. Wu oversaw phase 1 of a clinical trial to test the effectiveness of personalized cancer vaccines on kidney cancer.
+Their results found that neoantigen-derived personalized cancer vaccines were capable of targeting key driver mutations in kidney cancer, which can then induce anti-cancer immunity.
+All nine of their clinical trial patients generated a successful anti-cancer immune response after they received the vaccine.
+In recognition of his continued efforts to combat cancer, Choueiri was awarded the Waun Ki Hong Award for Outstanding Achievement in Translational and Clinical Cancer Research.